gusye1234/chat-spot/README.md

 🥸 ChatSpot is an AI-powered, Spotlight assistant designed to help users complete tasks quickly and efficiently.
 Anytime or anywhere, press `command/ctrl + alt + k` and ChatSpot is always ready to assist.
+(Support OpenAI latest model `gpt-4o`!)

 Light             | Dark